d2l-ai/d2l-en/chapter_attention-mechanisms/bahdanau-attention.md

 When predicting a token,
-if not all the input tokens are relevant, the model aligns (or pays attention) only to parts of the input sequence that are relevant to the current prediction by treating the context variable as an output of attention pooling.
+if not all the input tokens are relevant, the model aligns (or pays attention) only to parts of the input sequence that are relevant to the current prediction.
+This is achieved
+by treating the context variable as an output of attention pooling.